 How to Use PowerShell 7 to Work with JSON Files

 Though there are many file formats used for configuration and data storage.
 JSON, or JavaScript Object Notation, files have become very common.
 They offer an easy to understand and compact format to define information.
 In addition, they integrate exceptionally well within PowerShell.
-Functionality such as the ability to be imported as pipelinable objects that can be subsequently exported.
+One of its powerful functions is the PowerShell import JSON, allowing JSON data to be imported as pipelinable objects that can be subsequently exported.

 What’s changed in PowerShell 7 to enhance support for JSON?
 There are no new cmdlets, but there have been some functionality changes to the existing cmdlets.